pedronveloso/android-digital-frame/README.md

 ### Existing "plugins" 🧩

- - **Background photos**: You can pick the photos you want to display on your digital frame.
+- **Background photos**: You can pick the photos you want to display on your digital photo album.
   The photos will be displayed in a random order using transition animations.
  - **Orientation support**: You can use the app in portrait or landscape mode.
  - **Date & Time**: You can display the current date and time on the screen.
  - **Weather**: You can display the current weather on the screen.